edresch/coalescence/coalescence.md

 * "When the mind becomes very silent, you can clearly see that all that exists in the world are brief moments of consciousness arising together with the six sense objects.
 If you can make the mind very focused you see that the whole world breaks down into these small events of sight and the knowing, sound and the knowing, thought and the knowing. ***No longer are these houses, cars, bodies or even oneself.
 All you see are particles of consciousness as experience.*** You will see differently that consciousness is like waves, like a sea, an ocean. ***Now it is not particles but instead every sight and every sound is contained in this ocean of consciousness.*** From this perspective, there is no sense of particles at all." - [Jack Kornfield](https://imgur.com/sYAw0zf)

 * *"My world is myself.
 I am at home.* ***You are the pure awareness that illuminates consciousness and its infinite content.
 Awareness is primordial;*** it is the original state, beginningless, endless, uncaused, unsupported, without parts, without change.
 There can be no consciousness without awareness, but there can be awareness without consciousness... ***Awareness is the common matrix of every experience."*** - [Sri Nisargadatta Mahara, I Am That](https://holybooks-lichtenbergpress.netdna-ssl.com/wp-content/uploads/I-Am-That-by-Sri-Nisargadatta-Maharaj.pdf)

-* ***"There are no distinctions such as the knower, the knowledge and the known.*** In the dream state, even though there is no contact with the external world, the mind alone projects the entire dream-universe of the enjoyer, etc. Similarly, the waking-state is [no different.](https://youtu.be/UfV89yz7bug) ***All this world of myriad phenomena is but a projection of the mind.*** Just as the wave, the surf, the whirlpool, the bubbles, etc. are all, in essence, nothing but water, so too, ***Consciousness alone is everything from the body, to the ego.*** - [Vivekachudamani](https://www.arshabodha.org/adiShankara/Vivekachudamani_eBook.pdf)

-* "The Universe is Mental--held in the Mind of THE ALL." - [The Kybalion](https://www.sacred-texts.com/eso/kyb/kyb07.htm)

-* "According to my view of quantum theory, matter does not produce consciousness.
-It is the other way around.
-Consciousness produces material events." - [Norman Friedman, physicist](https://imgur.com/jhJH3I6)

-* “I regard consciousness as fundamental.
-I regard matter as derivative from consciousness.” - [Max Planck, Nobel Prize-winning physicist](https://w.wiki/DEz)

-* “Consciousness does not exist because the physical world does; the physical world exists because consciousness does." - [Jim Tucker, Ph.D.](https://imgur.com/yE84GmL)

-* "The universe is of the nature of a thought or sensation in a universal Mind...
-To put the conclusion crudely — the stuff of the world is mind-stuff." - [Arthur Eddington, astrophysicist](https://w.wiki/CwG)

-* "Consciousness is the source of all reality.
-The entire human being, brain, consciousness and all, is like the universe which surrounds him, nothing more or less than an extraordinarily complex system of energy fields." - [De-classified CIA document](https://www.cia.gov/library/readingroom/docs/CIA-RDP96-00788R001700210016-5.pdf)

-* "Our individual mind is seen as a part of a larger universal consciousness, being instrumental in the entire fabric of reality.
-This is so, since the conscious activity of an observer observing the change of an observable is, per definition mathematically not computable." - [Dirk K.F.
-Meijer, pharmacologist, Conscious Universe](https://www.researchgate.net/publication/320267484)

-* "Consciousness is much more of the implicate order than is matter . . .
-Yet at a deeper level [matter and consciousness] are actually inseparable and interwoven, just as in the computer game the player and the screen are united by participation." - [David Bohm, theoretical physicist](https://w.wiki/Cwg)

-* "The universe begins to look more like a great thought than like a great machine.
-Mind no longer appears as an accidental intruder into the realm of matter; we are beginning to suspect that we ought rather to hail it as a creator and governor of the realm of matter..." - [James Jeans, physicist/astronomer](https://w.wiki/Cx9)

-* "God is cause of Himself; for Himself and of Himself He is what He is, the first self, transcendently The Self.
-Since no other has generated Him, He is what He made Himself: He is not, therefore, as He happened to be but as He acted Himself into being.
-He had no need of being who brought it to be.
-All is always so and all is always so reproduced: therefore the reason-principles of things must lie always within the producing powers in a still more perfect form...
-The act of the will must be self-determined and the being self-caused; ***thus reason shows the Supreme to be its own Author..."*** - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)

-* “We are a way for the cosmos to know itself.” ― [Carl Sagan, Cosmos](https://w.wiki/Ckm)

-* "Man is the most insane species.
-He worships an invisible God and destroys a visible Nature.
-Unaware that the Nature he is destroying is this God he is worshipping." - [Hubert Reet](https://imgur.com/R676L9R)

-* "The external world is as much you as your own body.
-Your skin doesn’t separate you from the world.
-It’s a bridge through which the external world flows into you, and you flow into it. - [Alan Watts](https://youtu.be/yYGHX8MgaX8)

 * "Imagine that all of reality is a stream of water, where water represents consciousness.
 Now imagine that within the stream, whirlpools form.
 While they may *look different* from other parts of the stream, the whirlpools are made of nothing more than water. ***To say that the brain generates mind is as absurd as to say that a whirlpool generates water.*** - [Bernardo Kastrup, Ph.D.](https://imgur.com/jca3hDu)